cragary/deeplearning-emotion-kit/README.md

 # deeplearning-emotion-kit
-A neural network for analysing and recognizing emotions via a web interface
+A neural network for recognizing and analyzing emotions via a web interface